 POS 215 The Politics of Native American - U.S. Relations (3 credits)

-This course will cover three aspects of the relationship between Native American peoples and the U.S. government.
-The first includes a sample of Native American governance and law that existed prior to European settlement, its later influence on the U.S. founding, and its rebirth.
-The second part of the course will examine U.S. government policies toward native tribes from 1790 to the present.
-Treaties, acts and court decisions that reflect these policies will be analyzed.
-The last third of the course will include a discussion of contemporary issues and conflicts between and among various Native American tribes and the U.S. government.
-These contemporary topics will include: land claims, land use, gambling, poverty, religious freedom, and social and environmental policies.
+This course will cover three aspects of the relationship between Native American peoples and the US government.
+The first includes a sample of Native American governance and law that existed prior to European settlement, its later influence on the US founding, and its rebirth.
+The second part of the course will examine US government policies toward native tribes from 1790 to the present.
+Treaties, acts and court decisions that reflect these policies will be chronologically analyzed.
+The last third of the course will include a discussion of contemporary issues and conflicts between and among various Native American tribes and the US government.
+These contemporary topics will include: land claims, land use, gambling, poverty, religious freedom, and social and environmental policy.